Chenée Today

 What can I do with leftover peaches?

-This peach turnover recipe is a perfect idea, or you can try my Peach Tart or Cherry Peach Galette!
-Or try my cinnamon peach sorbet for a delicious frozen treat!
+This peach turnover recipe is a perfect idea, or you can try my Peach Cobbler Pound Cake or Cherry Peach Galette!
+And if you love these peach turnovers, check out my Peach Mango Pie recipe, my Strawberry Turnovers, or my Peach Cobbler Egg Rolls for a similar treat!

 Can peach turnovers be frozen after baking?